About Karma Yoga Center

 Yoga ~ Community~ Spirit

 All are welcome here at Karma Yoga Center.
-We are a spiritual sanctuary in the city offering Studio Classes, Livestream/Online Classes, 200Hr & 300Hr Spiritual Teacher Trainings, Spiritual Retreats, Workshops, Free Community Events & Gatherings, Spiritual Counseling, Meditation, Energy Healings, Astrology Workshops, and Astrology Readings.
+We are a spiritual sanctuary in the city offering Studio Classes, Yoga in the Parks, Livestream/Online Classes, 200Hr & 300Hr Spiritual Teacher Trainings, Spiritual Retreats, Workshops, Free Community Events & Gatherings, Spiritual Counseling, Meditation, Energy Healings, Astrology Workshops, and Astrology Readings.
 We offer community for all paths and all seekers in life.

 Karma Yoga Center is your home for Bhakti (devotion of the heart), Spiritual Exploration, and Yoga.
 We are Located in the heart of Denver’s Platte Park & Pearl St. Neighborhoods at 1705 S. Pearl St. Denver CO 80210.
 Our studio is a Healing Sanctuary for the Mind, Body and Spirit.
 We are a welcoming community that is open 7-days a week, offering yoga and healing for all paths and levels.
 Our main focus is to create a community where all feel welcome and at home.